A Terra Firme está com novo endereço. Esperamos você.

 go against someone

-Competir, opor-se a
+Competir, opor-se

 We are going against the best soccer team in the city tonight.